databrary/design/UX-eval-scope.md

 To encourage deeper, more meaningful engagement by targeted audience rather than broader engagement from serendipitous users.
 "Engagement" here is defined as users who actively use Databrary for their digital asset management or for the discovery of new material that bolsters their own work.

-## Entry
+## Onboarding

+- Register
+- Request authorization
+	- PIs from institutions
-- Registration
+	- Affiliates from PIs
-- Profile management
+- Personalize profile

-### Dashboard
+	- Add websites, affiliation

+## PI dashboard

 - Managing affiliates
-- Managing volumes
+- Review volumes
-- Review changes
+- Review changes to authorizations and access

+## Affiliate dashboard

+- View authorization(s)
+- Find studies you have lab access to
+	- Understand what level of access you have

 ## Data management

-** getting labs to provide complete metadata and to do it correctly **
+** Our goal: getting labs to provide complete metadata and to do it correctly ** ** How easy is it switch between edit and view mode to review volume/session **

 - Create volume and complete basic information
 - Manage access